araag2/Roman-Calendar_dates/index.md

 ---

+# Other Resources

-For an in-depth review on the Calendar System, you can further investigate [our original source](http://roma.andreapollett.com/S7/roma-cal.htm), and the [Wikipedia Page on Roman Dates](https://en.wikipedia.org/wiki/Roman_calendar) on it.
+For an in-depth review on the Calendar System, you can further investigate [our original source](http://roma.andreapollett.com/S7/roma-cal.htm), and the [Wikipedia Page on Roman Dates](https://en.wikipedia.org/wiki/Roman_calendar).